• Skip to primary navigation

 Download a free label for your glass cleaner.
 Print on full sheet label paper then peel and stick.

 I love using vodka to naturally clean and deodorize my home.
-It also a great natural disinfectant.
-These easy all-natural DIYs all use vodka to clean your home without dangerous chemicals!
+It’s a natural disinfectant with very little odor.
+These easy all-natural DIYs all use vodka to clean your home:

 Like my all-natural cleaners?
 Sign up for my newsletter below and never miss a thing!